arangodb/docs-hugo/site/content/3.12/develop/drivers/java/reference-version-6/driver-setup.md

   .build();
 ```

 The driver is also able to acquire a list of known hosts in a cluster.
-For this the driver has
-to be able to successfully open a connection to at least one host to get the
+For this the driver has to be able to successfully open a connection to at least
-list of hosts.
-Then it can use this list when fallback is needed.
-To enable this
+one host to get the list of hosts.
+Then it can use this list when fallback is
-feature:
+needed.
+You can enable this feature as follows:

 ```java
 ArangoDB arangoDB = new ArangoDB.Builder()